mbroad1/Module-7-Pewlett-Hackard-Analysis/README.md

 ### 2) The Unique Titles Table Corroborates the First Point
 ![](https://github.com/mbroad1/Module-7-Pewlett-Hackard-Analysis/blob/main/Images/unique_titles.png)
 - Likewise, when looking at the unique titles table, we can see that employees ready to retire have senior-ranked positions like **Senior Engineer**, **Senior Staff**, and **Technique Leader** as well as positions like **Staff**, **Engineer**, and **Assistant Engineer**.
-    - This observation corroborates the findings found in the retirement title table, and also shows that in general, the company would be losing a significant amount of other employees besides senior-ranked employees like Engineers and Staff.
+    - This observation corroborates the findings found in the retirement title table, and also shows that in general, the company would be losing a significant number of other employees besides senior-ranked employees like Engineers and Staff.

 ### 3) The Number of Senior-Ranked Employees Ready to Retire is Significantly High
 ![](https://github.com/mbroad1/Module-7-Pewlett-Hackard-Analysis/blob/main/Images/retiring_titles.png)